Is Weed Legal in Germany?

 - Tourists

-- Same laws apply to tourists; no special allowances
+- Same laws apply to tourists; no separate exemptions or allowances.

 Cannabis Laws in Germany